 - Signed 2018 federal tax return (1040), including all supporting schedules and forms.

 - Most recent W-2 and/or 1099 for all parents in the household.

 - The IRS deadlines do not fit well with the timeline for financial aid decisions.
-Please complete your Federal Tax Return prior to the March 1, 2017 deadline for financial aid.
-If you taxes are not complete by the deadline, please submit your 2016 W2’s and a signed copy of your 2015 tax return.
-Submit your 2016 tax return as soon it is completed.
-All financial aid awards are considered tentative until the receipt of the 2016 information.
+Please complete your federal tax return prior to the April 1, 2019 deadline for financial aid.
+If your taxes are not complete by the deadline, please submit your 2018 W-2’s and a signed copy of your 2017 tax return.
+Submit your 2018 tax return as soon as it is completed.
+All financial aid awards are considered tentative until the receipt of the 2017 information.

 Every financial aid award is made for one year.
 Each year, parents must re-apply and submit the necessary documents to School and Student Services for Financial Aid (SSS).
 While significant changes in a family’s financial circumstances can impact the Report of Family Contribution (RFC), the Financial Aid Committee’s goal is to maintain funding at proportionate levels over a student’s year of enrollment.
 The Committee is also empowered to increase or reduce the amount of the annual award based on the student’s overall performance at Episcopal Collegiate School.